Lady-in-waiting: Este of Ferrara and Modena

+Grand Duchy of Tuscany

+During the tenure of Vittoria della Rovere as Grand Duchess of Tuscany, the hierarchy of ladies-in-waiting were the Dama di corte or dame di corte (lady of the court), which were normally the ladies-in-waiting of noble rank; the Dama d'onore (lady of honour), who were honorary ladies-in-waitings; the Cameriera (chamber lady); Damigella (maid of honour); and Aia (governess).

-Naples and the Two Sicilies
+Kingdom of Naples and the Two Sicilies

 Prior to the unification, the greatest of the Italian states was the Kingdom of Naples, later called Kingdom of the Two Sicilies.

+When the Kingdom of Naples became an independent Kingdom again in 1735, a new Household was created for the new queen, Maria Amalia of Saxony, called Casa della Regina.
+Her chief-lady-in-waiting was the Cameriera maggiore; the second rank was the noblewomen known as Dame di corte, who in turn overranked the Cameriere or cameriere della regina (ladies maids) and Cameriste (chamber maids).

+The Casa della Regina of the next queen, Maria Carolina of Austria, was somewhat expanded, including also the Dame d'onore, honorary ladies-in-waiting ranked below Dame di Corte and above the Donne di camera or Donne della camera, ladies-in-waitings of the queen's privat chamber, aside from the royal governesses, who were called Aie.

 In 1842, the ladies-in-waiting of the queen of the Two Sicilies were composed of one Dama di Onore (Lady of Honor, ranked just below the Cavaliere di Onore), three Dama di Compagnia (Lady Companions, ranked below the Cavalerizzo), and a large number of Dame di Corte (Court Ladies).

 Kingdom of Italy

 In 1861, the Italian Peninsula was united in to the Kingdom of Italy.
 The ladies-in-waiting of the queen of Italy were headed by the Dama d'Onore, followed by the Dame di Corte, and finally the Dame di Palazzo.
 The Dama d'Onore was nominally the chief lady-in-waiting, but in practice often limited her service to state occasions; the Dame di Corte was the regular lady-in-waiting who personally attended to the queen, while the Dame di Palazzo were honorary courtiers attached to the royal palaces in particular cities, such as Florence, Turin, and so forth, and only served temporary when the queen visited the city in question: among these, only the Dame di Palazzo attached to the royal palace of the capital of Rome served more than temporary.